stefanofoti/musa/docs/Design.md

 ## About the beacons in museums
 The interaction with MuSa will be based on beacons.
-Beacons are widely used in smart museum.
+Beacons are widely used in smart museums.
 We can report some famous museums that used them in their interactive expositions [3]:

 - *Sydney Art Project*: Kaldor Public Art Projects along with Australian artist Jonathan Jones created an exhibition entitled “Barrangal Dyara" [4], to share and educate about aboriginal culture.
 The mobile app delivered content at specific locations, with push notifications sent when visitors came within range of beacons positioned at various points on the site of the 1882 fire.
 Signs and reminders about the need to enable Bluetooth were placed throughout the area, along with information about the availability of the app for anyone who wasn’t already aware of it.
 The feedback from guests was positive and the use of beacons to power the app that supplemented the display has drawn praise.

 - *The Groninger Museum*: the Groninger Museum is the first museum in the Netherlands where beacons have been implemented.
 The technology is available in the exhibition “The Collection”, from March 29, 2014, onwards.
 It is used to send interactive content on artworks to visitors using the app.
 Visitors who do not have a compatible smartphone or tablet can rent these at the museum so that they have access to interactive media.
-Thanks to this application, the visitor has access to additional video and audio clips, background information and detailed photos of the artworks.
-A mix of interactive media excites, amazes and inspires a unique experience.
+Thanks to this application, the visitor has access to additional video and audio clips, background information, and detailed photos of the artworks.
+A mix of interactive media excites, amazes, and inspires a unique experience.

 - *New Museum in New York City*: for the UN’s International Day for Mine Awareness and Assistance in Mine Action on April 4th, New Museum in New York City hosted an exhibit that used iBeacons to simulate a virtual minefield and let anyone experience the danger of landmines.
 Visitors were required to download the Sweeper app.
 Using beacons, the Sweeper app detected transmitters hidden behind the exhibits.
 When a person came too close to a transmitter, it acted as a landmine and detonated, filling the user’s headphones with a jarring explosion followed by an audio testimony of someone’s actual experience.
 This was inarguably the most unique use of beacons one has seen so far.